aaaaayushh/ai-latex-generator/README.md

 ## Description

 The LaTeX Generator is a powerful plugin for Obsidian that allows you to easily convert natural language expressions into LaTeX equations.
-This plugin leverages the power of Ollama, a local LLM serving platform, to provide accurate and quick conversions right within your Obsidian editor.
+This plugin leverages the power of Ollama, a local LLM serving platform, or any OpenAI API compatible model to provide accurate and quick conversions right within your Obsidian editor.

 ## Features

 - Convert selected text to LaTeX equations with a single command
 - Customizable Ollama model selection
+- Customizable OpenAI model endpoint
 - Visual feedback with a loading indicator during conversion
 - Detailed error messages for troubleshooting

 ## Requirements

-- Obsidian v0.9.7 or higher
+1. Obsidian v0.9.7 or higher
+2. One of the following
    - Ollama installed and running locally (see [Ollama's official website](https://ollama.com/) for installation instructions)
+   - An API key, model endpoint and model name for an OpenAI compatible model (For example, [Groq](https://groq.com/) is a fast and free option)

 ## Installation